Skibidi Toilet: Production

-Skibidi Toilet is produced by Alexey Gerasimov (Алексей Герасимов, born 1997 or 1998), also known by his alias "Blugray" or the name of his YouTube channel, DaFuq!?Boom!.
+Skibidi Toilet is produced by Alexey Gerasimov (Алексей Герасимов, born 1997 or 1998), also known by his alias "Blugray" or the former name of his YouTube channel, DaFuq!?Boom!.
 He lives in the Republic of Georgia and has been learning animation since 2014.
 (Note: Sources differ on whether Gerasimov merely resides in Georgia or is actually of Georgian nationality.
 Some sources used the wording "from Georgia".
 According to IrishStar.com, he is originally from Russia and only moved to Georgia in 2019.)
 His channel has seen prior hits such as the video I'M AT DIP, which accumulated over 45 million views by July 2023.
 Gerasimov studied at the Patrice Lumumba Peoples' Friendship University of Russia.